walker-herndon/walker-herndon.github.io/Arctic Charr Re-ID Coding Notes.md

 		- key
 		- or cave, month, year, and file name
 	- also need to consider if we want a set of images—passing all file paths seems weird and inconvenient
+	- maybe best option is to still have something like `get_images()`, but just have it return the list of keys instead of compiling all the files.
+So you pass the cave, image path, and year range and that goes into the matcher
+		- could also have the `matching_img` arg be optional and also have optional cave, path, and year range args which will just call the `get_images()` function if provided instead
+	- **most important thing is just to have nice easy documentation for this, as long as the solution I use is reasonable to use and makes sense and is documented well it'll be fine**
+	-
 - Still to do:
 	- don't need any of `tester.py`, going to keep it around for now in case I want to reference it for anything (although it's in main if I ever need it)
 	- add tests to `test_matcher.py`